Why are birds and seals starving in a Bering Sea full of fish?

 Marine biologist Gay Sheffield drove to the airport on an August day to pick up the grisly cargo and bring it back to a laboratory just off the main street of this northwest Alaska town.

-Inside a cardboard box, Sheffield found mostly shearwaters, slender birds with narrow wings that act like oars to help them swim under water — also kittiwakes, crested auklets, thick-billed murres, a cormorant and a horned puffin.
+Inside a cardboard box, Sheffield found mostly shearwaters, slender birds with narrow wings — also kittiwakes, crested auklets, thick-billed murres, a cormorant and a horned puffin.
 Most were painfully skinny, bones protruding like knife-edged ridges.

 “They starved to death,” Sheffield said.
 “Why?”